OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ## TypeScript: The language of Office Scripts

 Office Scripts are written in [TypeScript](https://www.typescriptlang.org/docs/home.html), which is a superset of [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript).
 If you are familiar with JavaScript, your knowledge will carry over (much of your code is the same in both languages).
 We recommend you have some beginner-level programming knowledge before starting your Office Scripts coding journey.
-The following resources can help you understand the coding-side of Office Scripts.
+The following resources can help you understand the coding side of Office Scripts.

 [!INCLUDE [Preview note](../includes/coding-basics-references.md)]

 ## `main` function: The script's starting point

 Each Office Script must contain a `main` function with the `ExcelScript.Workbook` type as its first parameter.
-When the function is executed, the Excel application invokes this `main` function by providing the workbook as its first parameter.
+When the function runs, the Excel application invokes this `main` function by providing the workbook as its first parameter.
 An `ExcelScript.Workbook` should always be the first parameter.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {